About UC Santa Cruz

 The campus, which opened in 1965 to 652 students, has grown to its current (2013-14) enrollment of more than 16,000 students.
 Undergraduates pursue bachelor's degrees in 65 different majors supervised by divisional deans of arts, engineering, humanities, physical & biological sciences, and social sciences.
 Graduate students work toward graduate certificates, master's degrees, or doctoral degrees in 41 academic programs under the supervision of the divisional and graduate deans.

-Faculty and emeriti who have been attracted to Santa Cruz include 13 members of the National Academy of Sciences, 20 members of the American Academy of Arts and Sciences, and 28 members of the American Association for the Advancement of Science.
-Overall faculty strength enables UCSC to offer high-quality programs in letters, arts, and science.
+Faculty and emeriti who have been attracted to Santa Cruz include 14 members of the National Academy of Sciences, 26 members of the American Academy of Arts and Sciences, and 35 members of the American Association for the Advancement of Science.
+Overall faculty strength, as illustrated by the partial list of campus honors that follows, enables UCSC to offer high-quality programs in letters, arts, and science:

 Undergraduate academic life and the residential colleges